From Bourbon Street to Main Street, Ms. Lisa's offers Wareham a taste of New Orleans

 "We didn't want to be like a pizza shop or a sub shop because Wareham already has that," Jackson said.
 "We know a lot of those owners as well and they love the fact that we're bringing something totally different.
 We're not stepping on anybody's toes."

-With other businesses coming to Main Street soon like arcade Rewind and bar Pour Farm Tavern, the couple hopes to cement themselves in the revitalization of Wareham center.
+With other businesses coming to Main Street soon like restaurant and arcade RWND and the Pour Farm Tavern, the couple hopes to cement themselves in the revitalization of Wareham center.
 Ms. Lisa's has future plans of collaboration including a catch and cook night and events with the Cape Cod Baseball League.

 "We're all working together.
 That's how it is down in New Orleans," he said.